felixsuwarno/F1-Sponsorship-Insights/README.md

 <br><br>

 <img width="450" height="570" alt="chart - top3" src="https://github.com/user-attachments/assets/292efacb-417e-4ad5-98c0-956bd817703c" />
+<br><br>

+During the data exploration phase, total team points were identified as the single most relevant metric for sponsorship decisions.
+In Formula 1, cumulative points directly reflect consistent podium finishes and global visibility—key drivers of brand exposure and prestige.
+Teams that score the highest are featured more frequently in broadcasts, press coverage, and highlight reels, making them the most valuable partners for luxury brand sponsorships.
+Once the highest-scoring team between 2021 and 2024 is confirmed, further analysis of lower-impact variables (such as circuit conditions, DNFs, or qualifying ranks) adds minimal business value.
+To maintain focus and efficiency, the exploration prioritizes this top-level metric as the clearest indicator of sponsorship ROI and marketing reach.

-Between 2021 and 2024, Red Bull clearly dominated the Formula 1 field, earning 2,711 total points, far ahead of Mercedes (1,949) and Ferrari (1,794).
+The data shows that between 2021 and 2024, Red Bull clearly dominated the Formula 1 field, earning 2,711 total points, far ahead of Mercedes (1,949) and Ferrari (1,794).
 The large margin highlights Red Bull’s consistent top finishes and superior performance across seasons.
 Mercedes and Ferrari remained competitive but were unable to match Red Bull’s pace or reliability over the four-year span.

 ## Conclusion :
 If the budget is high, sponsor the Red Bull team for maximum brand exposure and performance across all key metrics.